Physical Therapy PT

 The data in this blog is for general informational purposes only and information presented was accurate as of the publication date.

-Physical Therapy Job Description: Duties & Responsibilities
+Physical Therapy Job Description: Duties and Responsibilities

 What does a physical therapist do?
-Also known as the movement expert, a PT practitioner has knowledge and training in human movement.
-Through hands-on treatment, physical therapists help patients recover from injury and live to their fullest potential.
-Interested in a physical therapist career?
-Learn what physical therapists do, where they work, what level of education they need to practice, and what career paths are available to them.
+Also known as the movement expert, a PT practitioner has knowledge and training in human movement.1 Through hands-on treatment, physical therapists help patients recover from injury and live to their fullest potential.

 Prepare to Become a Physical Therapist